 Scars are visible signs that remain after a wound has healed.
-They are unavoidable results of injury or surgery, and their development can be unpredictable.
+They are unavoidable results of injury or surgery, and their development can be unpredictable and Scar Treatment may be necessary.
 Poor healing may contribute to scars that are obvious, unsightly or disfiguring.
 Even a wound that heals well can result in a scar that affects your appearance.
 Scars may be raised or recessed, different in color or texture from surrounding healthy tissue or particularly noticeable due to their size, shape or location.

-Your treatment options may vary based on the type and degree of scarring and can include:
+Your Scar Treatment options may vary based on the type and degree of scarring and can include:

 - Simple topical treatments

 - Minimally invasive procedures